 Do’s and Don’ts for Selecting Blog Topics

-Choose topics that have public interest in connection with your business or industry.
+Choose topics that have the public interest in connection with your business or industry.
 Not all topics will attract the attention of your target audience, even if they are connected with your particular niche.
 By sticking to trending topics, you’re more likely to hold public attention longer and generate traffic to your site.
 Some topics are simply more interesting and relevant than others, making them better options to cover long term.

 Stick with topics you are familiar with within your niche and can cover with expertise.
 If you’re only vaguely familiar with a topic, your content may lack focus, clarity and relevance, making it unappealing to your target audience.
 Your lack of knowledge about a chosen topic could cost you some of your following, as readers won’t waste time on content that’s dull, antiquated or incomplete in meeting their needs.
 By sticking to subject matter you know, you can provide your readers with valued content that shows you are an expert in your field.